Zrythm v2.0.0-DEV

 We prefer contributions in the form of merge requests on our GitLab instance.

-If you are willing to agree to these terms, please add a line to every git commit message:
+To certify your contribution, please add a line to every git commit message:

 Signed-off-by: Joe Smith <joe.smith@email.com>